Technology in rehabilitation has advanced incredibly in recent years.

 The sensors worn detect and transmit critical physiological and biomechanical information like skin temperature, oxygen saturation, pulse rate, body acceleration and body positioning (Maurer, Smailagic, Siewiorek, & Deisher, 2006).

-A commonly used method to assess activity levels include various forms of accelerometers (Karantonis, Narayanan, Mathie, Lovell, & Celler, 2006), PDA and IPhone applications using GPS and gyro accelerometers, pedometers or step counters and heart rate monitors.
+A commonly used method to assess activity levels includes various forms of accelerometers (Karantonis, Narayanan, Mathie, Lovell, & Celler, 2006), PDA and iPhone applications using GPS and gyro accelerometers, pedometers or step counters and heart rate monitors.

-For accurate understanding of the patient’s requirements a clinical rehabilitation therapist should embrace technology in rehabilitation.
+For an accurate understanding of the patient’s requirements, a clinical rehabilitation therapist should embrace technology in rehabilitation.
 At Brainstorm we have access to various forms of wearable sensors to incorporate an appropriate therapy program.